MicrosoftDocs/Azure-RMSDocs/Azure-RMSDocs/rms-client/upgrade-client-app.md

 ---

-# Tasks that you used to do with the RMS sharing application
+# User Guide: Tasks that you used to do with the RMS sharing application

 Recently upgraded from the Rights Management sharing application (also known as just the "RMS sharing app") to the Azure Information Protection client?